adjuststack

 Summary

-is a specialization of the opt_send_without_block
+opt_ge is a specialization of the opt_send_without_block instruction

 that occurs when the >= operator is used.
 Fast paths exist within CRuby when